Key Takeaways

 The most common state requirement for graduation, used in 47 states (sometimes in combination with tests), is for students to pass a certain number of courses and gather a required number of credits.
 In 31 states, this is “the sole substantive requirement for graduation,” according to FairTest.
 Ten of those states do require students to pass a civics exam before graduating.

-Only eight states currently require students to pass a high-stakes exam to get a state-issued diploma, down from a high of 27 in the mid-2000s.
-They are Florida, Louisiana, Massachusetts, Ohio, New Jersey, New York, Texas, and Virginia.
+With the victory in Massachusetts, only seven states still require students to pass a high-stakes exam to get a state-issued diploma, down from a high of 27 in the mid-2000s.
+They are Florida, Louisiana, Ohio, New Jersey, New York, Texas, and Virginia.

 However, in New York, at the recommendation of a “blue ribbon commission,” the State Department of Education announced in June that it is removing Regents exams from graduation requirements.
 Likely beginning with the class of 2026, New York’s graduating students will demonstrate their learning in other ways, such as capstone projects.
 And, in New Jersey, a bill to end that state’s graduation exam passed the state Assembly last year, by a vote of 64-9, but stalled in the state Senate.
 The legislation has the support of the New Jersey Education Association.